-A terrific last-minute story twist helps redeem "The Sixth Sense,” a mostly ponderous tale of paranormal communication across the River Styx.
-Moody pic is ominous without being scary or suspenseful for most of its running time, but the positioning of a child at the center of otherworldly goings-on, Bruce Willis’ presence and the promise of more thrills than it actually delivers could spell sleeper status for this Buena Vista release.
+A terrific last-minute story twist goes a fair way toward redeeming “The Sixth Sense,” a mostly ponderous tale of paranormal communication across the River Styx.
+Moody, low-key and semi-pretentious effort is ominous without being scary or suspenseful for most of its running time, but the positioning of a child at the center of otherworldly goings-on has worked many times before, and combo of the theme’s proven appeal, Bruce Willis’ presence and the promise of more thrills than it actually delivers (a la “The Haunting”) could spell sleeper status for this late-summer Buena Vista release.

 Borderline dull to sit through, “The Sixth Sense” is actually rather interesting to think about afterward because of the revelation of its ending.
 The film could conceivably be more rewarding upon a second viewing in light of what one knows going in.
 Few pictures have hinged their effectiveness so completely upon information withheld until the last moment.

 Ten-minute prologue has a mental case (Donnie Wahlberg) breaking into the Philadelphia home of child psychologist Dr. Malcolm Crowe (Willis) and his wife, Anna (Olivia Williams).
 After accusing the doctor of having failed him, Wahlberg’s character shoots Malcolm before turning the gun on himself.